Kaihangarau Pūrere Whakamātao

 - advise clients on different refrigeration/air-conditioning systems

-- check existing refrigeration/air-conditioning systems for leaks and faults
+- check refrigeration/air-conditioning systems for faults and repair them

 Skills and knowledge